awsdocs/amazon-fsx-windows-user-guide/doc_source/getting-started.md

 1. Choose any value for **Availability Zones** and **Subnet**\.

-1. For **VPC security groups**, the ID for the default security group for your default Amazon VPC should be already added\.
-If you're not using the default security group, make sure that the following inbound rules are added to the security group you're using for this getting started exercise\.
+1. <a name="security_group_setup"></a>For **VPC security groups**, the default security group for your default Amazon VPC is already added to your file system in the console\.
+If you're not using the default security group, make sure that you add the following rules to the security group you're using for this getting started exercise:
-[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/fsx/latest/WindowsGuide/getting-started.html)

-   For the same Amazon VPC security group, add the following outbound rule\.
-[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/fsx/latest/WindowsGuide/getting-started.html)
+   1. Inbound and outbound rules to allow the following ports:
+      + TCP/UDP 445 \(SMB\)
+      + TCP 135 \(RPC\)
+      + TCP/UDP 1024\-65535 \(Ephemeral ports for RPC\)

+      From and to IP addresses or security group IDs associated with the following source and destination resources:
+      + Client compute instances from which you want to access the file system\.
+      + Other file servers that you expect this file system to participate with in DFS Replication groups\.

+   1. Outbound rules to allow all traffic to the security group ID associated with the AWS Managed Microsoft AD directory to which you're joining your file system\.
+**Note**
+In some cases, you might have modified the rules of your AWS Managed Microsoft AD's security group from the default settings\.
+If so, make sure that this security group has the required inbound rules to allow traffic from your Amazon FSx file system\.
+To learn more about the required inbound rules, see [AWS Managed Microsoft AD Prerequisites](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/ms_ad_getting_started_prereqs.html) in the *AWS Directory Service Administration Guide*\.

 1. For **Windows authentication**, choose the fully qualified domain name for your AWS Directory Service directory from the list\.